 Some say, “Don’t bake yeast bread the same day.”

-“One should avoid baking yeast-based bread (including sourdoughs) on the day you make yogurt to avoid cross-contamination.”Jenny McGruther at Nourished Kitchen,
+“One should avoid baking yeast-based bread (including sourdoughs) on the day you make yogurt to avoid cross-contamination.”Jenny McGruther at Nourished Kitchen (paid link)

 Sandor Katz, the author of The Art of Fermentation, relates a conversation he had with Betty Stechmeyer, who co-founded a starter culture business, GEM Cultures.
 She reported that after 30 years of propagating several different sourdoughs, several different milk cultures, tempeh starter, and more in a 12-foot-by-12-foot kitchen, “she never experienced cross-contamination.”
 He goes on to say, “I cannot guarantee that cross-contamination among cultures is impossible, but it is not a likely occurrence, and I encourage enthusiastic experimentalists to ferment to your heart’s content without worry of cross-contamination.”

-After 3 or 4 batches, buy new yogurt from the supermarket to use as a starter.
+After 3 or 4 batches, buy new yogurt from the supermarket for a starter.

 In a nutshell, the more times you recycle your supermarket starter, the more chances for wild yeast contamination.

 Some people say to use the mother culture no more than 3 to 4 times.
 Check out this quote from Anne Mendelson below for another opinion about the subject.

 “That said, you can only do this about six to eight times before the acidity balance gets off and a new, fresh culture will be needed.”
 Mendelson agrees that the risk of failure increases with reuse.
 There’s no easy rule for determining the number of times you can use the same mother culture, she says.
 “All you can do is notice when the yogurt seems not to be setting up right, and get a fresh start by getting a fresh starter.”Anne Mendelson, the author of Milk: The Surprising Story of Milk Through the Ages (paid link)